 As the matron in charge at Malamba Mawili Dispensary in Ubungo municipality, Simama has led by example to ensure women in her community have access to high-quality family planning services in a warm and welcoming facility.
 Throughout her career, from nursing school to Iringa Referral Hospital and Njiro Health Center’s nursing and midwifery department, Simama recognized the great need among women for information about reproductive health and pregnancy spacing in an environment that put them first.
 While working in an integrated maternal health clinic early in her career, Simama discovered that many women waited for long periods of time to see a health provider, leaving many frustrated.
 Others just left the clinic.

 “I used to feel so bad that women were waiting many hours in my health facility.
 They looked desperate.
-I wanted to change that and make them enjoy , especially during the family planning session to make the session more participatory,” she says.
+I wanted to change that and make them enjoy [the experience], especially during the family planning session to make the session more participatory,” she says.

 At Malamba Mawili, where she has worked since July 2018, she met many women who wanted to space their pregnancies but lacked information about family planning methods.
 Trained as a family planning provider and coach by The Challenge Initiative (TCI)-Tupange Pamoja project, Simama has been a champion in sensitizing women to the family planning services available to them.
 The Jhpiego-led project, which is funded by the Bill & Melinda Gates Foundation in collaboration with the Government of Tanzania, has been working in five regions, including Dar es Salaam, to scale up voluntary family planning services to reach more women, save lives and help build healthy, resilient communities.